0%

 Before we get into the details, let’s understand why Google Analytics is considered a linchpin for any SEO strategy.

-Secondly, the tool helps you set and monitor key performance indicators (KPIs) aligned with your business goals, giving you a measurable scale against which to judge your SEO strategies.
+Secondly, the tool helps you set and monitor key performance indicators (KPIs) aligned with your business goals, providing a measurable scale against which to evaluate your SEO strategies.

-Thirdly, Google Analytics lets you gain audience insights, giving you data on demographics, interests, and behavior.
+Thirdly, Google Analytics enables you to gain audience insights, providing data on demographics, interests, and behaviour.

 This data can be leveraged to target your SEO strategies effectively.
 Last but not least, Google Analytics is closely integrated with other Google services, including Google Search Console and Google Ads, providing a comprehensive ecosystem for your digital marketing efforts.